-Next, you should soak up as much of the urine as possible using paper towels.
-Use as many as needed until the area is almost completely dry.
+If it’s a urine stain, soak up as much of the urine as possible using layers of paper towels.
+Use as many as needed until the liquid is removed or the best you can get.

-To clean up those stains off carpet, you can use a commercial pet stain remover, an enzymatic cleaner, or you can use a homemade solution.
-You shouldn’t use ammonia based products as they will attract your pet to the spot again.
-You also should not use hot water because the heat will permanently set the odor by bonding the protein into the fibers.
+To clean urine stains from carpet, you can use a commercial pet stain remover, an enzymatic cleaner, or you can use a homemade cleaning solution.

 If you use a commercial pet stain or enzymatic cleaner; follow the directions carefully.
 Many manufacturers will tell you to douse the area, scrub it and let dry with a towel.
-If you prefer to use a homemade solution to clean the area, you should clean it with a mixture of 50/50 vinegar and water and use a paper towel to dab it and remove as much of the water as possible.
+If you prefer to use a homemade solution to clean the area, you should clean it with a mixture of 50/50 vinegar and water and use a paper towel to blot and remove as much of the liquid as possible.

-If your beloved “goes potty” on a washable item, you can get the stain out by hand washing it with 1/3 cup of vinegar and four cups of water and then rewash it in the washing machine.
+If your beloved pet goes potty on a washable item, you can get the stain out by hand washing the item in a clean sink with 1/3 cup of vinegar to four cups of water and then washing again in the washing machine.
 If you would rather use your washing machine only, you should wash the soaked item with a cup of vinegar and no detergent and then rewash as normal.
-Another option is to add a one pound box of baking soda to your regular detergent and wash as normal.
+Another option is to add a fair amount of baking soda to your regular detergent and wash as normal.

 Unfortunately, many pet stains can be invisible to us so if you smell a hint of something but can’t figure out where it’s coming from, one thing to do is get down on your hands and knees and sniff it out as well as look for any discolorations.